 Alternatively, you can choose a luxury camp with private bathroom, king-sized beds, beautiful Moroccan furnishings and lamps tastefully arranged to enhance your enjoyment of the silence and beauty of the dunes.

 3rd day: Merzouga – Ouarzazate

 If you wake up early enough, you can watch the spectacle of the sunrise, when the colour of the dunes and the play of shadows are an awesome sight.
-The itinerary continues to the Dra’a Valley via the village of Tazzarine (featured in the film ‘Babel’), and on to N’Qob for lunch.
-In the afternoon, we drive along the Dra’a Valley towards Agdez, passing oases and Kasbahs, beside the river.
+The itinerary continues along a more southerly road following the mountains towards the Dra’a Valley passing the village of Tazzarine (featured in the film ‘Babel’), and on to N’Qob for lunch.
+In the afternoon, we drive along the Dra’a Valley towards Agdez, passing more oases and traditional adobe Kasbahs beside the river.
 The oldest kasbah, Kasbah Tamnougalte, in the Dra’a Valley is situated near Agdez, and you will have some time to visit it.
 Some parts lie in ruins and some parts are still fully occupied.
-The last part of the day’s journey is across the Tizi-n-Tinfifite pass to Ouarzazate.
-Here you will spend the night.
+The last part of the day’s journey is across the Tizi-n-Tinfifite pass to Ouarzazate, where you will spend the night.

 4th day: Ouarzazate – Marrakesh